Earth-and-Energy-Systems-Lab/pymedeas2/README.md

 Python >= 3.7 is required to run the code (Python 3.11 is recommended).

-### Installation instructions for (Windows/Linux/MacOS) using conda
+### Installation instructions using venv

 0. Clone or download this repository in your computer

-1. If not installed yet, [download and install Miniconda or Anaconda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) on your computer.

-2. Open a terminal (Anaconda prompt in Windows) and create a conda environement with the following command:
+1. Open a terminal and create a conda environement with the following command:
+    ```console
+    python -m venv pymedeas2
     ```
-    conda env create -f environment.yml
+2. Activate the virtual environment:
+    - On windows:
+    ```console
+    pymedeas2\Scripts\activate
     ```
+    - On Linux and Mac:
+    ```console
+    source pymedeas2/bin/activate
+    ```
+3. Install dependencies from the *requirements.txt* file:
+    ```console
+    pip install -r requirements.txt
+    ```

-3. Now move to *Running a simulation from terminal* section of this document to run your first simulation.
+4. Now move to *Running a simulation from terminal* section of this document to run your first simulation.

-NOTE: If you already had Anaconda installed on your Mac and then upgraded the OS to Catalina, If you are running MacOS Catalina, make sure your read [this](https://www.anaconda.com/how-to-restore-anaconda-after-macos-catalina-update/)
+NOTE: to leave the virtual environment run:
+    ```console
+    deactivate
+    ```

 ### Running a simulation from terminal (Windows/Linux/MacOS)

 1. Open a terminal and go to the project folder (using the *cd* command)

-2. Activate the project virtual environment running the following command:
+2. Activate the project virtual environment as in step 2 of the previous section.
-    ```console
-    conda activate pymedeas
-    ```

 3. At this point, you should be able to run a default simulation with the following command: